 Graduating fellows can expect to perform at least 250 EUS procedures and 250 ERCPs, and gain ample exposure to treatment of complex pancreaticobiliary disorders (including pancreatic necrosis, pseudocysts and pancreatic strictures) and newer interventional EUS-guided therapeutic techniques.
 Fellows are also exposed to advanced endoscopic techniques for managing large polyps, palliating gastrointestinal malignancies, treating complex strictures and Zenker's diverticula, as well as performing celiac plexus neurolysis, deep enteroscopy with single balloon, and direct jejunal tube placement.

 The advanced fellow’s education and training is augmented by consultative patient care responsibilities.
 Under the supervision of the three advanced endoscopy attending physicians, the advanced fellow coordinates the inpatient advanced endoscopy consultation service with a physician’s assistant.
 Additional patient care is provided with one half-day of endoscopy continuity clinic per week and as a general endoscopy attending one half-day per week.
 Clinical research in advanced endoscopy is available and strongly encouraged.

 Prospective applicants should apply through the ASGE website, which includes detailed information about the advanced endoscopy fellowship (AEF) match, how to apply, and a scheduled timeline.
-If you have more specific questions, please contact Todd Baron, MD, Director of Advanced Therapeutic Endoscopy and the Advanced Endoscopy Fellowship, or Steve Kennedy, PhD, Program Administrator.
+If you have more specific questions, please contact Todd Baron, MD, Director of Advanced Therapeutic Endoscopy and the Advanced Endoscopy Fellowship, or Steve Kennedy, PhD, Program Coordinator.
 Please note that we do not sponsor self-funded positions and that visa sponsorship must be made and financed at the institutional level.